gvwilson/sql-tutorial/index.md

 {% include double.md stem="arbitrary_in_aggregation" suffix="sql out" %}

--   If we don't specify how to aggregate a column, SQL can choose *any arbitrary value* from the group
+-   If we don't specify how to aggregate a column, SQLite chooses *any arbitrary value* from the group
     -   All penguins in each group have the same sex because we grouped by that, so we get the right answer
     -   The body mass values are in the data but unpredictable
     -   A common mistake
+-   Other database managers don't do this
+    -   E.g., PostgreSQL complains that column must be used in an aggregation function

 </section>
 <section markdown="1">